jfarelli/overlook-hotel/README.md

 https://user-images.githubusercontent.com/97558758/183460821-89536cdf-5746-4521-8557-d4fb829a85a4.mov

 * Book a Room:
-    * After the Customer has filtered available rooms, they can now select a room for booking by clicking the "Book It!" button that appears.
+    * After the Customer has filtered available rooms by date, they can now select a room for booking by clicking the "Book It!" button that appears.
     * After the "Book It!" button is clicked the user will be shown an alert that confirms their room has been booked for the date selected.

 https://user-images.githubusercontent.com/97558758/183460960-02d31d8b-ac4a-41a1-bbab-5bf474ef0ecd.mov